akhealth/EIS-Modernization/vendor-onboarding-checklist.md

 # Roles

-This section identifies the anticipated vendor roles that will be engaged with the project.
+This section identifies the anticipated vendor roles that may be engaged with the project.
+Note that this list is subject to change depending on the approaches that vendors propose for staffing and managing their teams.

 | **Role**                       | **Description**                                                                                                                                                |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |